ktorio/ktor-documentation/topics/rsa-keys-generation.md

 <note>
 <p>
-Note that we used an even number of hex digits by padding an extra 0 to the left.
+Note that an even number of hex digits was used by padding an extra 0 to the left.
 </p>
 </note>
 </tab>